How to backup Azure SQL database

 • Navigate to the Azure storage account that you are using here.

-• Select the below options as highlighted
+• Select the options below as highlighted.

 1. Allowed Services: Select the Blob option.